 - be signed by a duly qualified medical practitioner registered with the Irish/UK Medical Council/Dental Council of Ireland.
-In exceptional circumstances medical certificates may be accepted from overseas medical practitioners, such as where a teacher becomes ill abroad or is receiving a recognised medical treatment unavailable in Ireland.
+In exceptional circumstances medical certificates may be accepted from overseas medical practitioners, such as where an employee becomes ill abroad or is receiving a recognised medical treatment unavailable in Ireland.
 The advice of the OHS must be sought in such circumstances. - normally cover a period of or no more than one week.
-However, certification for periods of up to one month may be permitted at the discretion of the employer. - state fitness to work or otherwise - 10.3.
-While it is not obligatory to state the nature of the illness on a medical certificate, failure to include this information may lead to difficulties if seeking to have the absence discounted e.g. discounting of a school closure. - 10.4.
-Employers must safeguard the confidentiality of all information relating to the sick leave records of individual teachers and this applies in particular to medical certificates.
+However, certification for periods of up to one month may be permitted at the discretion of the employer. - state fitness to work or otherwise and

+- 10.3.
+While it is not obligatory to state the nature of the illness on a medical certificate, a failure to include this information may lead to difficulties if seeking to have the absence discounted. - 10.4.
+Employers must safeguard the confidentiality of all information relating to the sick leave records of individual employees and this applies in particular to medical certificates.